ontoportal/website/README.md

 ## Develop

-Ontoportal product website was built with [Jekyll](http://jekyllrb.com/) version 3.3.1 and the template Hydra, but should support newer versions as well.
+OntoPortal product and OntoPortal Alliance website was built with [Jekyll](http://jekyllrb.com/) version 3.3.1 and the template Hydra, but should support newer versions as well.

 Install the dependencies with [Bundler](http://bundler.io/):